savonet/book/language.md

 The function `thread.run`\indexop{thread.run} can be used to run a function asynchronously in a _thread_, meaning that the function will be executed in parallel to the main program and will not block other computations if it takes time.
-It takes two optional arguments:
+It takes five optional arguments:

 - `delay`: if specified, the function will not be run immediately, but after the specified number of seconds,
-- `every`: if specified, the function will be run regularly, every given number of seconds.
+- `every`: if specified, the function will be run regularly, every given number of seconds,
+- `fast`: `true` by default, states that the function returns quickly.
+Pass `fast=false` for a function which waits, such as one fetching a page over the internet, and Liquidsoap will run it with a lower priority than the resolution of requests,
+- `on_error`: a handler called with the error when the function raises one.
+When we pass `on_error`, the errors raised by the function are silenced unless the handler raises them again,
+- `domain`: the worker of the scheduler we want the function to run on, as reported by `runtime.domain()`\indexop{runtime.domain}.
+Every rerun stays on that worker.

 #### Phone ring